Table of Contents

-At that time, the availability of culture results should be checked and the choice of antibiotics should be switched to something more specific to the causative organism and its antibiotic-sensitivity profile.
+At that point, the availability of culture results should be checked and the choice of antibiotics should be switched to something more specific to the causative organism and its antibiotic-sensitivity profile.
 Another possible cause of failure to respond to antibiotic therapy is the formation of an abscess.
-Therefore, a surgical consultation is recommended at this stage.
+Therefore, surgical consultation is recommended at this stage.

 If the patient is confirmed to have methicillin-resistant staphylococcus aureus then that patient’s medication should be switched to clindamycin or vancomycin.
 Abscesses should be drained surgically.
 If the patient does not have any bacterial strain that is resistant to the given antibiotic, then the same antibiotic should be used but at a higher dosage.

 If the patient shows good response after four days of intravenous antibiotic therapy, then the same starting antibiotic should be continued, this time orally.
 Antibiotics should be prescribed for up to three weeks and c-reactive protein levels should be checked again by the end of the third week of oral antibiotic therapy.

 Usually, most patients show significant clinical improvement and a complete normalization of c-reactive protein after three weeks of consistent antibiotic therapy.
 At that stage, antibiotic therapy should be discontinued.
 If the c-reactive protein level is not yet normal by three weeks or the patient still has residual signs suggestive of osteomyelitis, then treatment with oral antibiotics should be continued until complete resolution of symptoms is achieved.